What are some capacity building examples?

 Can you explain the matching policy?

 If awarded a grant, nonprofits are generally required to match the foundation grant dollar-for-dollar (a $10,000 grant requires a $10,000 match).
 This requirement is intended to help the nonprofit leverage new funds for the project by reaching out to new donors and funders.
-Operating dollars are generally not acceptable as a match.
-The match is expected to be cash (not in-kind), donated in response to the grant, and specific to the capacity building project.
-Other arrangements may be discussed on a case-by-case basis.
-Click here for the Matching Grant Request Form.
+Click here for more detailed information regarding the Matching Policy.

 I still have questions.
 May I contact you?

 Absolutely.
 Our staff is happy to speak with you more about your project, either in person or by phone.
-Email(smorahayes [at] cfgm [dot] org) Executive Vice President & COO Sutton Mora Hayes or call her at (901) 722-0054 for more information on grant opportunities.
+Email(ewarren [at] cfgm [dot] org) Director of Grants & Initiatives Elizabeth Warren or call her at (901) 722-0022 for more information on grant opportunities.